 We have sprinkled other affiliate links throughout the site content.
 Clicking on such a hyperlink and/or making a purchase to the website it refers to, may result in a commission for CosmopoliClan at no additional cost to you.
 As Amazon Associates we also earn from qualifying purchases.
 It allows us to dedicate enough personal time and energy to this blog.
 For more information, visit the Disclaimer page

 Where to spend the night in Paris

 What better place to spend the night in Paris than a hotel with Eiffel tower views?
 Especially when you can see this Parisian landmark twinkle from your balcony or even from your bed.
-You can enjoy this sparkling spectacle from some of the most luxurious hotels in Paris, such as the Shangri-La Paris, The Peninsula Paris and the Hôtel Plaza Athénée.
+You can enjoy this sparkling spectacle from some of the most luxurious hotels in Paris at night, such as the Cheval Blanc Paris, Shangri-La Paris, The Peninsula Paris and the Hôtel Plaza Athénée.

 Then again, you don’t necessarily need to book the most expensive suite to enjoy this iconic Paris night view.
 There are more affordable options that offer front-row seats to the Eiffel tower as well.
 The Pullman Paris Tour Eiffel, for example, is located just two blocks from this famous French landmark.
 Other stylish options that won’t break the bank are the Hôtel Eiffel Trocadéro, Le Walt and La Comtesse Paris Tour Eiffel.